RobCoutel/NapSAT/README.md

 #### Chronological Backtracking

 The main contribution of NapSAT is the implementation of different chronological backtracking strategies that can be selected at runtime.
-The different versions are described in a paper that is currently under submission.
+The different versions are described in the paper "Lazy Reimplication in Chronological Backtracking" - Robin Coutelier, Mathias Fleury, Laura Kovács published at SAT 2024.

 #### Observing